 An Adult Social Care solicitor provides similar support as a Childcare Solicitor but for adults.
 One of the main functions of the role is safeguarding.
 Safeguarding exists to make sure adults in society are properly looked after.
 Just like children, adults are also at risk of negligence and abuse, and when this happens Local Authorities will step in to ensure the adult is protected.

 Adult Social Care solicitors should act in the best interest of any adult who lacks the mental capacity to make decisions themselves and any decisions made should be in line with the Mental Capacity Act 2005.

 Solicitors in this area of law have the power to remove adults from their homes and deny family members and carers access to vulnerable adult.

 Salary: Adult social care Solicitors can expect to earn £30 – £50 per hour.
 As with all areas of law the more experience you have the higher the salary you can earn.

 Procurement and Contracts Solicitor

-Procurement and Contracts Solicitors act as a legal advisor making sure compliance of the client organisation with statutory duties, while also protecting the best interests of the client.
+Procurement and Contracts Solicitors act as a legal advisors making sure compliance of the client organisation with statutory duties, while also protecting the best interests of the client.

-The day to day responsibilities of the solicitor includes, but are not limited to: drafting and amending contracts, advising and drafting procurement documents, negotiating with third parties, assisting with drafting processing agreements and data sharing with the relevant parties.
+The day-to-day responsibilities of the solicitor include, but are not limited to: drafting and amending contracts, advising and drafting procurement documents, negotiating with third parties, assisting with drafting processing agreements and data sharing with the relevant parties.

 Salary: Procurement and Contracts Solicitors can earn anywhere between £40-£50 per hour.